JoseMMorales/Tea-Recipe/README.md

 ## **Getting started**

-This instructtions will get you a copy of the project up on your local machine.
+These instructions will get you a copy of the project up on your local machine.

 ### **Installing**